pfreixes/python-amqp-pycones/slides.rst

 Fair scheduling : Considering the throughput
 ============================================

-As we saw before at `Bottleneck points`_ slides, there are a set of points that have to be considered to improve the Consumer throughput, definitely process of massges as fast we can.
-The make that we will implement the following charastericics using the **Pika** driver.
+As we saw before at `Bottleneck points`_ slides, there are a set of points that have to be considered to improve the Consumer throughput, to process messages as fast as we can.
+The make that we will implement the following characteristics using the **Pika** driver.

-* Scale verticaly of the Consumer using concurrence or parallelism.
+* Scale vertically of the Consumer using concurrence or parallelism.

   * Which is the best cardinality between queues N and consumers M ?
-How perform the diferent N:M cardinality?
+How to perform the different N:M cardinality?
-  * Which is the best pattern to implement the mulitple consumers pardigm ?
+  * Which is the best pattern to implement the multiple consumers paradigm?
 Concurrence or Parallelism?

-* Reducing the lantence between the Queue and the Consumer increasing the QoS.
+* Reducing the latency between the Queue and the Consumer increasing the QoS.

-  * Wich is the best QoS ?
+  * Witch is the best QoS ?

 Fair scheduling : Pika parallelism